 Read the market analysis, as well as other commentary and information about finances and investing.
 It's solid information from a respected resource, so you can be sure you're always up on current events and have the most accurate information possible.

 5. Bloomberg BusinessweekAlthough it's sometimes a little sensationalist, Businessweek is still one of the more respected business publications.
-You can get a great insight into business and management and read commentary on how the latest economic and political news will impact your portfolio.
+You can get a great insight into business and management and read commentary on how the latest economic and political news will impact your investment portfolio.
 Bloomberg Businessweek also features a website that provides you with a comprehensive look at what's happening right now and helps you figure out how it is likely to affect you and your portfolio or finances.

 They offer three ways to subscribe and receive this regular publication: print only, mobile/web-based, or tablet membership.
 Or choose all three and make sure you never miss any important information.